Zx55/cga-challenge/README.md

 #### 1.5 Rules

-* For participation in the challenge, it is a strict requirement to register for your team by filling out the [Google Form].
+* For participation in the challenge, it is a strict requirement to register for your team by filling out the [Google Form](https://forms.gle/Tt4NHEZ3PDHESqij9).

 * Any kind of Large Language Models (LLMs) & Multimodal Large Language Models (MLLMs) can be used in this challenge.
 Both open-sourced models, *e.g.*, LLaMA or LLaVA, and close-sourced models that can be accessed via network requests, *e.g.*, GPT-4, are allowed.